nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Async adapter for Automation {{since '10.3'}}

-An `@async` adapter has been added so as to easily call any operation asynchroneously and to have means to get a status on the execution.
+An `@async` adapter has been added so as to easily call any operation asynchronously and to have means to get a status on the execution.
 See the documentation on the ticket below.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26172](https://jira.nuxeo.com/browse/NXP-26172).